ashishgir/ClimateAnalysis/README.md

 Visualizations of temperature change <br>
 Temperature & Impact on Snowfall <br>

-# Implementation
+# IMPLEMENTATION

-# MAPREDUCE PROGRAMMING
+# Mapreduce Programming
 Analyzing a huge data sets is the method of big data which comprises a classes of data types.
 The big data maintain a significant amount of data and process that data.
 The most popular Big Data handling and processing technique is Hadoop Map-Reduce which is currently used.
 Map-Reduce is a technique which executes parallel and distributed algorithm across large data using number of clusters.
 In the proposed system, Map-Reduce algorithm is used to calculate minimum and maximum temperature of a